glenwang/AITrading/README.md

 3. Train the model to predict prices and market directions.
 4. Place appropriate orders to capture the upside potential, while restrain the down-side risk.

-Check out the DaytradingModel1.ipynb for an example.
+Check out the example DaytradingModel1.ipynb, https://github.com/glenwang/AITrading/blob/master/DaytradingModel1.ipynb

 Resources:
 Build a Day-Trading Algorithm and Run it in the Cloud Using Only Free Services